Key Takeaways

 Preparing for Your New Golden Retriever

 Creating a welcoming environment starts with gathering essential supplies before pickup day.
-A properly sized crate provides security and aids house training, while comfortable bedding makes rest time pleasant.
-Food and water bowls, preferably stainless steel or ceramic, resist bacteria and last longer than plastic alternatives.
+A properly sized crate, comfortable bedding, food and water bowls, leash, collar, and safe chew toys all help make the transition smoother.

 FAQ